LUTOV001/P3.ML_Trading/README.md

 - [Michelle Silver](https://github.com/supersilver1978)
 - [Luis Torres](https://github.com/LUTOV001)

-## License
-License information can be found in the included LICENSE file.

 ## Resources / Credits
 Code for generating the Machine Learning Models was modified from code provided by UC Berkeley Extension FinTech Bootcamp